mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 We propose to fix this by making the functions work just like `matrix_vector_product` or `matrix_product`.
 This entails three changes.

-1. Add two new exposition-only concepts _`possibly-packed-in-matrix`_ and _`possibly-packed-out-matrix`_ for constraining input and output parameters of the changed or new symmetric and Hermitian update functions.
+1. Add two new exposition-only concept _`possibly-packed-out-matrix`_ for constraining output parameters of the changed or new symmetric and Hermitian update functions.

 2. Add "updating" overloads of the symmetric and Hermitian rank-k and rank-2k update functions.